john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

  * can only have one unlimited dimension
  * do not support groups (only the root group is allowed)

+## Example Code

+If you want to try running the examples above, you might find it easier to download the entire lecture as a simple [Python script](https://raw.githubusercontent.com/theJollySin/python_for_scientists/master/classes/14_netcdf/working_netcdf4_example.py).

 ## Problem Sets

  * Coming Soon